 But, if you really hated it, and didn’t get on with the style of the interview, it is worth considering that the interview process is a two-way exchange where you get to see if Cambridge Immerse is right for you, not just the other way around.

 Ultimately, if this style of intensive academic discussion doesn’t float your boat, it is worth considering that the small group teaching sizes at Cambridge Immerse (tutorials at Oxford, or supervisions at Cambridge) may also be a bit intense, and Cambridge Immerse might not be the best place for you.

 Of course, supervisions and tutorials are not the same as your interview, but you will be put under academic scrutiny in the same way, with classes so small.
 Cambridge Immerse does not suit everyone, and for many people, going to a different university is a blessing in disguise.

 Ultimately though, you cannot predict whether you will get an offer based on the interview, as many people think theirs went terribly, and then receive an offer.
 You just need to wait and see!

 How do I cope with the suspense of waiting?

 Chances are, you may have to wait for a few weeks, or even months before you have confirmation of whether you have an offer or not, and this can make you feel pretty nervous.
-My advice for keeping calm during this period is to remind yourself that Oxbridge is not all there is for university.
+My advice for keeping calm during this period is to remind yourself that Cambridge Immerse is not all there is for university.